Treatment for Fibromyalgia

 The most frequently used anticonvulsants for fibromyalgia are pregabalin and gabapentin.

 These are usually used to treat epilepsy.
-However, research has shown that it can relieve the pain associated with fibromyalgia in some people.
+However, research has shown that it can relieve some people’s pain associated with fibromyalgia.

 Some common side effects of pregabalin and gabapentin are: